angarsky/diveintopython/learn/statements/if.md

 ## Ternary Statement

-Ternary statements provide a concise way to write conditional statements in Python.
+Ternary statements provide a concise way to write one line if statement.
 It is an inline if statement that consists of three operands: a condition, an expression to execute if the condition is true, and an expression to execute if the condition is false.

 ### Syntax